Hybrid quantum memory leveraging slow-light and gradient-echo duality: Theory

 When the coupling beam is switched on again after the storage, the created stopped polariton begins to propagate again through the memory.
 The final electric field after the propagation is proportional to the initial pulse.

 By combining those two procedures, i.e., storing the light in the GEM protocol and reading the stored atomic coherence under the EIT condition, one can perform the frequency-to-time mapping.
 Storing the light in GEM allows mapping of the frequency of the incoming pulse to the position in the atomic memory.
-To read out the light from the memory with the highest efficiency, the coherence's central wavevector $k_z=\beta T$ acquired due to the magnetic field has to be reverted to zero.
+To read out the light from the memory with the highest efficiency, the coherence's central wavevector $k_z=\beta T$ acquired due to the magnetic field has to be reverted to zero by unwinding the magnetically induced phase with an additional gradient impulse with opposite value.
+However, due to the spread of the wavevectors of the stored coherence, it is impossible to remove the induced magnetic part entirely; hence, only the central wavevector is shifted to zero.
+The efficient readout of the light stored in the GEM in the EIT regime can be achieved when the EIT bandwidth $\Delta \omega_{EIT} = \frac{\Omega_c^2 L}{\mathrm{OD} \, \Gamma }$ is greater than the frequency shift of the stored impulse, due to the aqcuiring the additional position-dependent GEM phase.
+We define the frequency shift as: